 No matter what style tall boots you own, never wear them with trousers that don’t tuck neatly or create puckering or billowing at your thighs.
 You’ll end up looking like a 15th century swashbuckling pirate.
 Opt for slim-fit bottoms, like skinny jeans or leggings, to create a more streamlined silhouette.

-Don’t Wear Them With: Shorts And Tights
+12. Don’t Wear Them with Shorts and Tights